 - Customers also show courtesy towards shopkeepers on how they communicate.
 Instead of “I want this” as you point on your order, they say “can I get one of your special pancakes and maple syrup on the side please”.

 - In most cases, you need a car to get through the grind of daily life.
-That includes sending a child to school, buying grocery or going to work.
+That includes sending a child to school, buying groceries, or going to work.
 That’s because of the long distance between homes and schools, supermarkets and workplaces, especially in smaller towns and suburbs.

 - Neighborhoods have large supermarkets where groceries and provisions can be purchased.
-If you live further away, say at least 15-minute drive, a weekly trip is more practical and worthwhile.
+If you live further away, say at least a 15-minute drive, a weekly trip is more practical and worthwhile.

-- Be prepared for the worst winter of your life or first of many brutally cold ones.
+- Be prepared for the worst winter of your life or the first of many brutally cold ones.
 There are areas where the temperature dips to -20 C or lower, not to mention the wind chill factor.

 - Canada has just so much space to explore.
 It’s not the world’s second-largest country for nothing.
 Natural parks, snow-capped mountains, forests, plains, and just the vastness of nature everywhere you might find so few people around.

 - Changes in the season show changes in foliage.
 Depending on what time of year you arrive, you’ll notice a transformation of colors around you in a few months.
 From lush bright green during summer to a yellow-orange palette once autumn kicks in.

 - Due to safety reasons, you have to change your car tires for the winter season to ensure it has the proper road grip, especially in icy or snowy conditions.

 - Skilled tradesmen are a valuable profession that is paid handsomely.
 An electrician, for example, can earn at least $30 for simply fitting one tiny switch.
 Drivers may be paid lowly back in your country but makes about $30 an hour in Alberta for doing everything (driving, collecting fares, etc).